 Children to achieve ARE in reading, writing and Success from 3, 4, 5 maths. previous intervention Individual and small group focussed interventions organisation. with teachers, support staff and HLTA.
-The EEF Toolkit Classroom support in all classes Y1to Y6. suggests that one to one and small Additional support in EYFS during afternoon group tuition can sessions. be effective.
+Classroom support in all classes Y1to Y6.
+The EEF Toolkit classics in support in an elasses (116 for suggests that one to one and small Additional support in EYFS during afternoon group tuition can sessions. be effective.
 Specialist Maths teacher - KS2